bnmoustafa/Associate-Data-Scientist/README.md

 # Associate-Data-Scientist
-preparing for Associate Data Scientist Certificate
+Preparing for the Associate Data Scientist Certificate.